The most up-to-date information about the measures the city is taking to ensure our residents' wellness and safety.

 Most recent updates

 The Office of Homelessness Prevention and Intervention has activated the Emergency Winter Weather Plan.
-The community’s Emergency Winter Weather Plan will be in effect through the evening of Thursday, Dec.
-1. The OHPI will continue to monitor conditions and extend activation as appropriate.
+The community’s Emergency Winter Weather Plan will be activated for this evening through and including the morning of Tuesday, March 21.
+The OHPI will continue to monitor forecasts and update as appropriate.

 Prioritization of roads for snow and ice removal is based on traffic volume with consideration for access to public transportation, emergency services, and schools.